phyomauk/ansible-lab/README.md

 - send an email notification about deployment status

 # Ansible Credentials
-- the ansible controller(host machine) will use user name and a private key to connect to the containers.
+- The ansible controller(host machine) will use user name and a private key to connect to the containers.
+The public key will be backed into the container image, so ssh key pair generation is required before the container creation.
+Please view detials steps in "How to run this lab" section below.

 # Prerequisites
 Before running this lab, ensure the following tools are installed on your system: